Clergy & Staff

 Carter likes Good Shepherd because of the small, family feel of the church and congregation.
 "I have great respect for Father Tom and just feel really good every time I enter this church.
 I took a position here because I wanted my work to be meaningful and I think I'm accomplishing that at Good Shepherd," she explains.

 Carter and her husband started attending Good Shepherd in January 1996, when they first moved to Lake Wales from the northeast.
 She started her position in June 2006.

-Outside of her duties as parish life administrator, Carter serves as a lay reader, as a volunteer on one of the Wednesday night dinner teams, and has coordinated hosts for social hour as a volunteer for several years.
+Outside of her duties as parish life administrator, Carter serves as a lay reader, as a volunteer on one of the Wednesday night dinner teams, and as a social hour host.

 Suzanne came to us in the Fall of 2008 retiring after 30 years of working for the Polk County School Board.
 She spent 26 of her 30 years at Haines City High School.
 During those years she spent her time working in the classroom, Media Center, and as a computer lab manager.